Subhalo Demographics in the Illustris Simulation: Effects of Baryons and Halo-to-Halo Variation: Acknowledgements

 \section{Acknowledgements}

-We thank Volker Springel for his comments on the paper.
+We thank Volker Springel, Fangzhou Jiang and the referee for their constructive comments on the paper.
 AP thanks Joel Primack and Peter Behroozi for early access to halo catalogs of the Bolshoi simulations used to verify literature $N$-body results in Section \ref{sec:scatter}.
 The simulations analyzed in this paper were run on the Harvard Odyssey and CfA/ITC clusters, the Ranger and Stampede supercomputers at the Texas Advanced Computing Center as part of XSEDE, the Kraken supercomputer at Oak Ridge National Laboratory as part of XSEDE, the CURIE supercomputer at CEA/France as part of PRACE project RA0844, and the SuperMUC computer at the Leibniz Computing Centre, Germany, as part of project pr85je.
 AP acknowledges support from the HST grant HST-AR-13897.